leandrochiarini/leandrochiarini.github.io/_posts/2022-05-29-Vim-for-mathematicians.md

   week](https://www.youtube.com/watch?v=_NUO4JEtkDw&list=PL8tzorAO7s0jy7DQ3Q0FwF3BnXGQnDirs&index=16&ab_channel=thoughtbot)
   a talk on how to not lose too much time getting used to vim, but just going straight into work.
+- [Gilles Castel website](https://castel.dev/) is also a mathematician, currently on his PhD.
+He is very skilled with the command line and does a lot of scripts to also deal with latex files.
+Definitely a source of inspiration for this blog.